OrdinaryMagician/saya_m/README.md

 Found as either full mags or handfuls of bolts.

-### Slot 5 - Shinigami AT44 *[Rocket Launcher]*
+### Slot 5 - Cryptik "Punisher" Plasma Grenade Launcher [Rocket Launcher]

-*"Protip: Don't try to rocket jump IRL."*
+*"The only thing that bothers me about this is how absolutely shiny and chrome it is, seriously."*

-The **Akatsuki 44** is truly a deadly deliverer of destruction, devised mockingly after **H&M**'s blunder with their failed **IAWS** experiment.
-This is no mere grenade launcher, as in true **Shinigami Inc.** fashion there is a bit of their usual magic at work here.
-These 25mm airburst grenades are capable of intelligently detonating near hostile targets, or mere moments before head-on collision with a wall *(so they can still bounce somewhat at the right angles)*.
-Do note that this capability does not take into account personal user safety, so try to keep your distance.
+The very first plasma grenade launcher devised by **Cryptik Arms**, and it shows.
+It's gone through several revisions, to the point of being *"absolutely perfected"*.
+It seems that in the process this also has translated to being so polished you can see your own reflection on it.
+Nevertheless, it's a very effective weapon, capable of obliterating targets quickly.
+Although its splash damage potential is very restrictive, a direct hit is absolutely lethal.

-The magazine holds 4 rounds.
-Four chances to deliver death.
+Magazines have 6 rounds.
+Do note that the weapon is open bolt, so that's absolutely as many as you can get.

-#### 25mm Grenades *[Rocket, Rocket Box]*
+#### 40mm Plasma Grenades *[Rocket, Rocket Box]*

-You'll either find single rounds or small packs of five.
+As single rounds or small bunches.

 ### Slot 6 - Nekuratek "Nabikuni" *[Plasma Rifle]*